-Business Are a: [Insert name of business area] Fraud Risk [Insert a description of the area being assessed e.g branch, process, type ess. tvpe Assessment of: and value of transactions, nature of expenditure, any risks realised, any internal audit or external audit recommendations or concerns.
-Assessment of by: completed [Insert name of officer completing the assessment] Assessment reviewed [Insert name of line manager reviewing and agreeing the assessment] and agreed by: Assessment agreed on: [Insert date assessment is agreed] Next assessment due [Insert date assessment is agreed] [Insert date for completion of next fraud assessment] on: Impert date for completion of flext fladd assessifient 1 2 3 4 5 6 7 FRAUD IMPACT LIKELIHOOD KEY RESIDUAL PLANNED ACTION RISK (H, M, L) (H, M, L) CONTROLS RISKS ACTION TAKEN
+Business Are a: [Insert name of business area] Fraud Risk [Insert a description of the area being assessed e.g branch, process, type Assessment of: and value of transactions, nature of expenditure, any risks realised, any internal audit or external audit recommendations or concerns. micerial duale of external duale recommendations of concerns.
+Assessment of by: [Insert name of officer completing the assessment] Assessment reviewed and agreed by: [Insert name of line manager reviewing and agreeing the assessment] Assessment agreed on: [Insert date assessment is agreed] Next assessment due on: [Insert date for completion of next fraud assessment] 1 2 3 4 5 6 7 FRAUD IMPACT LIKELIHOOD KEY RESIDUAL PLANNED ACTION RISK (H, M, L) (H, M, L) CONTROLS RISKS ACTION TAKEN